Single Sign-On (SSO) Configuration

 Session Management

-- Logging out of Validaitor does not log you out of Microsoft
+- Logging out of Validaitor does not log you out of your identity provider

-- For complete logout, users should also sign out of their Microsoft account
+- For complete logout, users should also sign out of their identity provider

 FAQ